 - a. to act as a responsible member of the University's community, including treating other members of the community and the public with courtesy and respect. - b. to progress your own academic studies.
 This will include submitting work when required to do so, meeting college and University deadlines and attending tutorials, classes and lectures. - c. to comply with any measures or instructions given by the University or your college to reduce risk of transmission of any illness or infection and behave in accordance with any HSI.
 This may include imposing specific requirements such as the wearing of face masks, or safety measures such as use of hand sanitiser or distancing procedures.
 You must also immediately declare to your college if you have, or suspect you have, symptoms of Covid-19, or if you have received a positive test for Covid-19, or if you have any other serious and easily transmissible infectious illness. - d. to seek help or raise concerns if you are having difficulty in any area of your academic or pastoral life.
 A wide range of support is available from your college, department, central University services, fellow students and the Student Union.
 Further details of who to contact are set out in section 3 of the Student Handbook and will be provided in your Course Handbook and College Handbook. - e. to follow good academic practice, including following the University's policies and guidance on conduct during examinations, plagiarism, academic integrity in research and conflicts of interest.
 More information is available at sections 7.7, 11.5 and 11.6 of the Student Handbook. - f. to ensure that your fees and other charges are paid when they are due.
-You are responsible for any non-payment even if your fees are being paid by a third party.
-(Further information is available at https://www.conted.ox.ac.uk/about/non-payment-of-fees.) - g. to obtain an appropriate visa if necessary and abide by any visa conditions including maximum permitted working hours and the types of work allowed.
+You are responsible for any non-payment even if your fees are being paid by a third party. - g. to obtain an appropriate visa if necessary and abide by any visa conditions including maximum permitted working hours and the types of work allowed.
 Failure to do so may result in disciplinary sanctions in addition to any legal consequences.
-Support and information are available from Student Immigration and at http://www.ox.ac.uk/students/visa.
+Support and information are available from Student Immigration and from the visa and immigration pages of the University website.